pradnyaj09/dyn_challenge/README.md

 ## Features

 - **User Sign UP**: Allows users to register with their email ID, password and a favourite sport/sports.
-- **USer Sign-in**: Authenticates users with their email ID and password.
+- **User Sign-in**: Authenticates users with their email ID and password.
 - **Integration with AWS Cognito**: Utilizes AWS Cognito for user management and authentication.

 ## Technologies Used